[Retire Early]

 #2 -- The Health Care "Skim"

 Americans are forced to spend twice as much money on health care than the residents of any other large, industrialized nation, but receive poorer results as measured by life expectancy.
-Economist Angus Deaton describes the $8,000 extra paid by the average family due to various forms of bipartisan political corruption and outright price gouging as a "poll tax".
+Based on 2019 figures, economist Angus Deaton describes the $8,000 extra paid by the average family due to various forms of bipartisan political corruption and outright price gouging as a "poll tax".
+With inflation, that's grown to more than $10,000 today.

 There's not much you can do about it if you're working and earning wage & salary income.
 However, as an early retiree living off an investment portfolio, you don't have to offer yourself up for the fleecing.